darshil0/nourishbot-ai-coach/README.md

 ## License

-[Specify your license here, e.g., MIT, Apache 2.0]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-[Add contribution guidelines if applicable]
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Support

-For issues or questions, please [open an issue](link-to-issues) on the repository.
+For issues or questions, please [open an issue](../../issues) on the repository.